fosityne007/alx-pre_course/0x01-git/README.md

-My Second me was exciting at the time
+My Second READme was exciting at the time